 rucio delete-rule <datasetname>

-Or redirect the output of list-rules to rules.txt
+Or redirect the output of list-rules to rules.txt and run in python:

 #!/usr/bin/python